artainmo/web-development/backend/NestJS/README.md

 When inserting a column with a one-to-one relationship tableA.foreignKeyName = tableBColumn.

 By creating one foreign key in one of the two tables as explained above we only have a unidirectional one-to-one relationship, TypeORM also allows to make this a bidirectional relationship, meaning class A has access to class B, but class B can also have access to class A.<br>
-The initial @OneToOne has to add a second parameter: @OneToOne(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.tableName), whereby  nameOfAssociatedTable => nameOfAssociatedTable.tableName refers to the name of the inverse side of the relation.
+The initial @OneToOne has to add a second parameter: @OneToOne(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.nameOfInitialTable), whereby  nameOfAssociatedTable => nameOfAssociatedTable.tableName refers to the name of the inverse side of the relation.<br>
-And inside the associated table @OneToOne(type => nameOfIntialTable, nameOfInitialTable => nameOfInitialTable.tableName).
+And inside the associated table @OneToOne(type => nameOfIntialTable, nameOfInitialTable => nameOfInitialTable.nameOfAssociatedTable).<br>
-JoinColumn is defined ony once as only one foreign key is defined in one of the two tables.
+JoinColumn is defined only once as only one foreign key is defined in one of the two tables.

+We can set up cascade options in our relations, in the cases when we want our related object to be saved whenever the other object is saved.<br>
+To indicate the cascade option the OneToOne() decorator has to take a third argument `{ cascade: true }`

+#### one-to-many/many-to-one relationship
+A one-to-many relationship consists of class A being able to hold multiple class B and class B would be a many-to-one relationship towards A, the one cannot exist without the other.<br>
+For example one book that can hold multiple chapters is a one-to-many relationship and multiple chapters that can only exist in one book is a many-to-one relationship.<br>

+It is created with the @OneToMany(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.nameOfInitialTable) decorator and with the type of column being an array of the associatedClass, indicated in the OnToMany class.<br>
+The ManyToOne class will contain the @ManyToOne(type => nameOfIntialTable, nameOfInitialTable => nameOfInitialTable.nameOfAssociatedTable) decoratorand and with the type of column being the initialClass.
+Because the many-to-one will contain the foreign key, it will also contain the @JoinColumn decorator.

+#### many-to-many relationship
+A many-to-many relationsip consists of class A containing multiple class B and vice-versa.<br>
+A example of this would be students having multiple classes and classes having multiple students.

+Usually a cross-reference table has to be created for many-to-many relationships, TypeORM does this automatically when indicating a many-to-many in the two relational classes.<br>
+Both classes should have the @ManyToMany(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.nameOfInitialTable) decorator and have the type of the column by an array of the associatedTable.

+To add a new row in a many-to-many relationship: classA.foreignkey = [classB1, classB2, classB3]

 ### TypeORM with NestJS
 NestJS usually uses TypeORM for connecting with a database, through the @nestjs/typeorm package.<br>